LollosoSi/bruxism-detector/README.md

     </br>
 ### **Tune your SVM model:**
   - After the new sketch is loaded, you have three options:
+    - **Android calibration**
+      - Start your Arduino with the trained SVM model
+      - Long press the button to enable FFT streaming
+      - The app will detect the data from the main screen
+      - You will see the classification data in realtime
+      - Tune the slider to the perfect value
+      - Press "Awesome" button
+      - Check "Use threshold for tracking: *<your value>*"
+      - The app will set the threshold periodically
+      - (UNTESTED) If using the Arduino program without your self trained model, it might stil detect correctly if you set your custom threshold.
     - **Automatic calibration**
       - The python script will suggest a `classification_threshold` value along with your weights.
       - This value is calculated from your training data, as such you're supposed to test it before actual usage.